Table of Contents

 Like many other SIGs which were designed as service firearms, the P290RS has no manual safety.
 The double-action only trigger acts as one safety, as does the internal firing pin safety.
 The sights which come with the P290RS are SIGlite tritium night sights, which have become something of a standard with SIG.
 What was once an aftermarket purchase is now a part of many SIG firearms.
 Now, this does raise the price of the weapon a little, but it is totally worth it, in my opinion.

 As I have stated before, some may feel that sights are unnecessary on such small, pocket-like guns.
 Remember, the P290 was designed to be used by military personnel, government agents, and police officers.
 For this reason, sights are a necessity.
-The SIGlite sights are great one, and in low-lighting conditions they really do shine.
+The SIGlite sights are great, and in low-lighting conditions, they really do shine.
 Not literally, of course.
 Their glow is very accommodating.
 The tritium will last between 10-12 years, or maybe more, but the sights will begin to dim about half-way through its lifespan.

-SIG Sauer P290 Holster, Laser, Grips and Accessories
+SIG Sauer P290 Accessories

 For a concealed carry weapon, the most important accessory one can acquire is a holster.
-Depending on where and how you want to carry the gun, the holster could be a real asset, or a major inconvenience.
+Depending on where and how you want to carry the gun, the holster could be a real asset or a major inconvenience.
 There are a couple of holsters designed specifically for the P290: